zen-mod/ZEN/docs/user_guide/modules_list.md

 Hides or unhides the Zeus player and bird.

+## Hide Terrain Objects

+Hides or unhides terrain objects based on position, radius, and object type.

 ## Light Source

 Creates a light source of the selected color, range, and attenuation.